Azure/SQL-Migration-AzureSQL-PoC/AzureSQLMI/assessment/CLI/azuresqlmi-assessment-sku-using-cli.md

     Learn more about using [CLI to get SKU recommendation](https://github.com/Azure-Samples/data-migration-sql/blob/main/CLI/sql-server-sku-recommendation.md#get-sku-recommendation-though-console-parameters)

-3. HTML recommendations result
+### View Assessment & SKU Recommendation

+1. **HTML recommendations result**

-    > You can look into the output folder (C:\temp\output) to find an HTML file that also gives the details of the SKU being recommended.
+    You can look into the output folder (C:\temp\output) to find an HTML file that also gives the details of the SKU being recommended.

     ![sqlmi-sku-recommendation-html](../../../media/sqlmi-sku-recommendation-html.png)